alyssflynn/earthquake-map/README.md

-# earthquakes
+# earthquake-map
-Vizualization of USGS earthquake data with MapBox and LeafletJS
+Visualization of USGS earthquake data with MapBox and LeafletJS